Coronavirus & Data Protection Issues | Key Questions for Employers Answered

 Employees must be notified of the infection risk as soon as possible.
 However, the identity of the individual should not be disclosed.
 An employer should simply advise that an employee who has been in the workplace has been infected and that appropriate precautions should be taken.

-The ICO has confirmed that it will take a pragmatic approach to enforcement in light of the pandemic (see ICO Statement: Data protection and coronavirus (12 March 2020)).
+The ICO has confirmed that it will take a pragmatic approach to enforcement in light of the pandemic.
 It has issued ICO: Data protection and coronavirus: what you need to know which confirms that employers can disclose to colleagues that an employee has contracted COVID-19 provided that they do not provide more information than is necessary and, in most cases, it will not be necessary to name the individual.

 The COVID-19 pandemic is continually changing and the government advice for employers is being updated as the situation develops.
 Employers should keep track of the guidance for employers from the following sources: